-Almost 25 charities attended a volunteering fair at Sheffield Town Hall today to offer people “life-changing” career opportunities.
+Almost 25 charities took part in a volunteering fair at Sheffield Town Hall today to offer “life-changing” career opportunities.

 There was something for everyone, with just a few of the names including Museum Sheffield, St Luke’s Hospice, British Red Cross and even the Sheffield Cat Sanctuary.